Mahdi-s/DataLens/README.md

 # DataLens 🔍 - Your AI-Powered CSV Analysis Companion 📊

 DataLens is an educational tool that helps you analyze CSV files using natural language queries and AI assistance!
 Perfect for students, data enthusiasts, and educators looking to explore data interactively.
+The tool accepts english prompts and outputs sql queries to find data within provided sources.

 ## Features ✨

 - 🤖 AI-powered data analysis using Ollama models
-- 📈 Interactive data visualization with Plotly
 - 📁 Support for multiple CSV files
 - 🎯 Column and row selection capabilities
 - 🌡️ Adjustable AI temperature settings